alphastar-avi/Switch/README.md

 3. Sync the project with Gradle files.

-4. Build and run the application.
+4. Build and run the application...